jellyfin/jellyfin/deployment/README.md

 ## Package Specification

+### Dependencies

+* If a platform requires additional build dependencies, the required binary names, i.e. to validate `which <binary>`, should be specified in a `dependencies.txt` file inside the platform directory.

+* Each dependency should be present on its own line.

 ### Action Scripts

-* Actions are defined in BASH scripts with the name `<action>.sh` within the framework directory.
+* Actions are defined in BASH scripts with the name `<action>.sh` within the platform directory.

 * The list of valid actions are: